-As provided for in the Conflict Minerals Rule, for 2021, we conducted a "reasonable country of origin inquiry" ("RCOI").
-For our RCOI, to the extent applicable, we utilized the same processes and procedures as for our due diligence, in particular Steps 1 and 2 of the Organisation for Economic Co-operation and Development's Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, including the Supplement on Tin, Tantalum and Tungsten and the Supplement on Gold (Third Edition) (the "OECD Guidance"), which are described below in this Conflict Minerals Report.
+As provided for in the Conflict Minerals Rule, for 2023, we conducted a "reasonable country of origin inquiry" ("RCOI").
+For our RCOI, to the extent applicable, we utilized the same processes and procedures as for our due diligence, in particular Steps 1 and 2 of the Organisation for Economic Cooperation and Development's Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, including the Supplement on Tin, Tantalum and Tungsten and the Supplement on Gold (Third Edition) (the "OECD Guidance"), which are described below in this Conflict Minerals Report.

 Our outreach included communicating requests to those suppliers (the "Suppliers") that we identified as having provided us or that we believe may have provided us with products that we contracted to be manufactured that contain necessary 3TG.
-We determined which of our products were potentially in-scope for purposes of the Conflict Minerals Rule through our degree of influence over the products" manufacture and product specifications, visual inspection, supplier inquiries, information from by trade associations, consultations with our third-party testing and factory inspection firms, discussions with other retailers and other information known to us.
-Our 3TG outreach included 231 Suppliers, 100% of which responded to our request for information.
+We determined which of our products were potentially inscope for purposes of the Conflict Minerals Rule through our degree of influence over the products' manufacture and product specifications, visual inspection, supplier inquiries, information from by trade associations, consultations with our third-party testing and factory inspection firms, discussions with other retailers and other information known to us.
+Our 3TG outreach included 252 Suppliers, 97% of which responded to our request for information.

-For 2021, the Suppliers identified to us 30 smelters and refiners as having processed the necessary 3TG contained in our in-scope products, as further discussed under "Identified

-Smelters and Refiners."
+For 2023, the Suppliers identified to us 29 smelters and refiners as having processed the necessary 3TG contained in our in-scope products, as further discussed under "Identified Smelters and Refiners."
 These smelters and refiners were listed in "product level" declarations on the Conflict Minerals Reporting Template (the "Template") developed by the Responsible Minerals Initiative (the "RMI").
 A product level declaration purports to list only those smelters and refiners that processed the 3TG in our products.
-Based on our RCOI, we concluded that 24 out of these 30 smelters and refiners sourced entirely from outside of the Covered Countries.
+Based on our RCOI, we concluded that 23 out of these 29 smelters and refiners sourced entirely from outside of the Covered Countries.
+One hundred percent of these smelters and refiners are Conformant (as defined later).
 Our conclusions concerning mineral origin are based on information provided by a third-party information management service provider (the "Service Provider") that we used to complement our internal management processes.

-An additional 75 smelters and refiners were listed in "company level" declarations on the Template.
+An additional 88 smelters and refiners were listed in "company level" declarations on the Template.
 A company level declaration purports to list known smelters and refiners that processed 3TG in any of the disclosing supplier's products, not just the smelters and refiners in our supply chain.
-Accordingly, these smelters and refiners are not included in "Identified Smelters and Refiners" below.
-However, 70, or approximately 93%, of the smelters and refiners listed in company level declarations were listed as Conformant (as defined later).
-Based on our RCOI, we concluded that 68 of these smelters and refiners sourced entirely from outside of the Covered Countries, including from recycled or scrap sources.
+Accordingly, these smelters and refiners are not included in "Identified Smelters and Refiners"

+below.
+However, 111, or approximately 95%, of the smelters and refiners listed in company level declarations were listed as Conformant.
+Based on our RCOI, we concluded that 101 of these smelters and refiners sourced entirely from outside of the Covered Countries, including from recycled or scrap sources.

-Pursuant to the Conflict Minerals Rule, based on the results of our RCOI, we exercised due diligence for 2021.
+Pursuant to the Conflict Minerals Rule, based on the results of our RCOI, we exercised due diligence for 2023.
 These due diligence efforts are discussed below.